-"Ensuring energy justice while adhering to global commitments to sustainable growth":

-Hon'ble Prime Minister of India, Sh.
+"Ensuring energy justice while adhering to global commitments to sustainable growt Hon'ble Prime Minister of India, Sh.
 Narendra Modi

 Given this dynamic canvas where different variables and objectives play out, in the long-term India's energy needs will have to be met through a holistic energy basket, where all energy forms co-exist.
 In India too, the share of renewables is set to rise, as is the share of modern bio-energy, in line with global trends and on account of policy support, as the Government works towards its Net-Zero 2070 target.
+A series of decisive policy measures and initiatives have been announced/ rolled out by the Government over the last in in a oraginating norta of oil equivalent) per person, India stands not only well below the world average of 1.8 toe per person, but also below the non-OECD average of 1.3 toe per person-pointing towards a conspicuous energy access deficit.
+On the supply front, India is currently highly dependent on imported energy supplies and this dependence is expected to rise, at least in the medium term.
+The recent energy crisis has brought energy security back into focus with the need for energy transition to be grounded in energy security.
+Ensuring 'energy access & affordability' and 'energy security' are, therefore, the other two clear priorities for India.

-A series of decisive policy measures and initiatives have been announced/ rolled out by the Government over the last few years such as Faster Adoption and Manufacturing of (Hybrid &) Electric Vehicles in India (FAME II), Sustainable Alternative Towards Affordable Transportation (SATAT,) Advancement of Ethanol Blended Petrol (EBP) 20%, the Green Hydrogen Mission, Production Linked Incentive (PLI) scheme, among others, which have invigorated investment in renewable energy, electric mobility, Green Hydrogen and bio-fuels sectors.
+few years such as Faster Adoption and Manufacturing of (Hybrid &) Electric Vehicles in India (FAME II), Sustainable Alternative Towards Affordable Transportation (SATAT,) Advancement of Ethanol Blended Petrol (EBP) 20%, the Green Hydrogen Mission, Production Linked Incentive (PLI) scheme, among others, which have invigorated investment in renewable energy, electric mobility, Green Hydrogen and bio-fuels sectors.